bahrus/ava-pwar/README.md

 # \<ava-pwar\>

-Web component that generates markup from manifest
+Web component that generates markup from manifest.

+NB:  One could argue that it would be more effective to implement this on the server, but what would be the fun of that?

+This uses the [cors anywhere proxy service](https://www.karolisram.com/cors-from-anywhere/), which seems to be suffering from over popularity, especially during peak hours EST.

 <!--
 ```